OpenMined/PySyft/docs/installing.rst

     pip install torch -U

-or else you can get the installation command from [here](https://pytorch.org/get-started/locally/) (use the pip option)
+or else you can get the installation command from `here. <https://pytorch.org/get-started/locally/>`_ (use the pip option)

 Step 7 - Install PySyft
 -----------------------